-HUD uses 2015 ACS or PRCS median family incomes as the basis for FY 2018 medians for all areas designated as Fair Market Rent areas in the United States and Puerto Rico.
-In areas where there is a statistically valid 2015 one-year survey estimate, that is used.
-If not, statistically valid 2015 five-year data is used.
-Where statistically valid five-year data is not available, HUD will average the valid income estimates from the previous three years of ACS or PRCS data.
-This data from the current 2015 five-year data will be considered valid if the margin of error of the estimate is less than one-half of the estimate.
+HUD uses 2018 ACS or PRCS median family incomes as the basis for FY 2021 medians for all areas designated as Fair Market Rent areas in the United States and Puerto Rico.8 In areas where there is a statistically valid 2021 one-year survey estimate, HUD uses it.
+If not, HUD uses statistically valid 2018 five-year data.
+Where statistically valid five-year data is not available, HUD averages the valid income estimates from the current (where there is valid margin of error of the estimate) and two previous years of ACS or PRCS data or for at least two of these three years.

-This same test will be applied to the 2014 five-year data and the 2013 five-year data, which will be inflated to 2015 using the change in national CPI calculated between 2013 or 2014 and 2015.
+HUD considers the 2017 five-year data and the 2016 five-year data valid if the margin of error of the estimate is less than one-half of the estimate.
+These are inflated to 2018 using the change in national CPI calculated between 2016 or 2017 and 2018.